Président of jury & art director : Vladimir Soultanov

 Child prodigy of the former Soviet Union, Vladimir Soultanov, Uzbekistan-born pianist gave his first recital at age 7.
 In 1970 Soviet television devotes a documentary about gifted children.
 Considered one of the great hopes of his country, he joined the prestigious Tchaikovsky Moscow Conservatory, where he became a student of Léo Naoumov and gives many concerts in the halls of the Soviet Union.
 He received the degree of pianist with the congratulations of the jury in 1984.
 At the end of his studies, he was appointed soloist of the Philarmonic Orchestra of Tashkent.

-In 1988, Vladimir Soultanov took advantage of Perestroika to flee his country and settle in France.
+In 1988, Vladimir Soultanov decides to live definitely in France.

 In addition to his duties as Professor at the Conservatory of Roubaix, he began an international career which led him to occur all over the world: in Russia, the Japan, Italy, Belgium and France, as well as in front of the Queen and the King of Spain.